SailfishOS-for-the-fairphone-4/getting_started/README.md

 ```

 ## Cloning the "standard" configurations
+To install the OS we are using rpm (package manager for Linux, comparable to npm for javascript and pip for python).

-Since the targets and tooling work we are ready to set up the rpm-configuration.
-To do that, we need to clone the repositories containing the FP4 rpm-configuration.
+Before we can build the package we have to configure the rpm settings.
+To do that, we need to clone the repositories containing the rpm-configuration specific for the FP4.
+These also contains the configuration for when building the HAL.
 ```
 PLATFORM_SDK $